www.tlab.it

 In the same table, for each lexical unit, the column "cover" (coverage) indicates the percentage of its occurrences preceded or followed by lexical units included in the user list.

-When the analysed units cover the totality of those present within the corpus (e.g. use of categories for content analysis and/or use of external files), the cover value is equal to 1; otherwise, it is a lower value.
+When the analysed units cover the totality of those present within the corpus, the cover value is equal to 1; otherwise, it is a lower value.

 Moreover: when the cover value is equal to 1, the summations of the probability values (both of predecessors and of successors) are also equal to 1; otherwise, they have lower values.